Testing for Unobserved Heterogeneous Treatment Effects with Observational Data: Introduction

-In this paper, we use a nonseparable equation for the structural relationship to model unobserved heterogeneous treatment effects.
-Given the nonseparability of the structural relationship, treatment effects vary across individuals, even after controlling for all observed covariates. \citep[See e.g.][]{matzkin2003nonparametric,Chesher_2003_ECMA,Chesher_2005_ECMA}.
-In the presence of endogeneity, it is well known that such heterogeneity of treatment effects brings challenges to estimating e.g. \textit{average treatment effects} (ATE).
-In particular, \cite{IA_1994_ECMA} show that the conventional IV estimation only recovers the \textit{``Local Average Treatment Effects''}(LATE), rather than the ATE.
-On the other hand, the homogenous treatment effects assumption substantially simplifies identification and estimation of ATE, since it implies the ATE is the same as the LATE, after controlling for observed covariates.
-For instance, \cite{angrist1991does} use a two--stage least square approach to estimate treatment effects.
-Therefore, providing evidence for homogeneous treatment effects justifies the results and interpretations from the transitional IV estimation.
+In this paper, we develop a nonparametric test for the (unobserved) heterogeneous treatment effects.
+We model the unobserved heterogeneous treatment effects by a nonparametric and nonseparable model, i.e., the error terms are not additively separable from the treatment indicator.
+Together with the endogeneity issue introduced due to individuals' self-selection to treatment, it is well known in the literature that identification and estimation of nonseparable models are challenging.
+On the other hand, the homogeneous treatment effects assumption substantially simplifies econometrics analysis of treatment effects, since it implies that ATE is the same as LATE, after controlling for observed heterogeneity (i.e., covariates).
+For instance, \cite{angrist1991does} use a two-stage least squares approach to estimate treatment effects of compulsory schooling on earnings.
+Therefore, if ATE is the main object of research interest, by testing for heterogeneous treatment effects, our method can assess whether the complicated nonparametric and nonseparable treatment effect model is more appropriate (than e.g., the two-stage least squares approach) for a program evaluation assignment.